logo

 Physiological Changes During Week 29 of Pregnancy

-• Breast Changes: Your breasts may continue to enlarge and feel tender due to hormonal changes.
-They're preparing for breastfeeding, and you might even notice some colostrum leakage.
+Your breasts are enlarged and tender due to hormonal changes.
+They're preparing for breastfeeding, and you might even notice some pre-milk leakage.

-• Hair, Skin, and Nails: Pregnancy hormones can affect your hair, skin, and nails.
-You may notice changes in hair texture, skin elasticity, and nail growth.
+Pregnancy hormones can affect your hair, skin, and nails.
+You may notice changes in hair texture, skin elasticity, and pigmentation on cheeks.
 Some women experience thicker, fuller hair, while others may have more brittle nails.

-• Respiratory and Cardiovascular System: Breathlessness is common as your uterus expands and presses against your lungs, reducing lung capacity.
-Your blood volume has also increased significantly, which can lead to swollen ankles and feet.
+Breathlessness is common as the uterus expands and presses against the lungs, reducing lung capacity.
+The blood volume has also increased by 50%, leading to puffiness on the face and swollen ankles and feet.

-• Vaginal Discharge: Increased vaginal discharge is normal during pregnancy due to hormonal changes.
-As long as the discharge is clear or milky white and doesn't have a foul odour, it's nothing to worry about.
+Increased vaginal discharge is normal during pregnancy due to hormonal changes.
+It is normal if the discharge is clear or milky white and has no foul odour.

-• Placenta Position: The placenta continues to play a vital role in supporting your baby's growth by providing essential nutrients and oxygen.
+The placenta supports your baby's growth by providing essential nutrients and oxygen.
 Its position can vary, but it's usually on the upper part of the uterus.

 background